willasbery/comp34812/src/notebooks/model_cards/deberta_model_card.md

 <!-- This is a short stub of information on the training data that was used, and documentation related to data pre-processing or additional filtering (if applicable). -->

-29K pairs of texts drawn from emails, news articles and blog posts (21.5K are original and 6.5K are augmented from the original texts).
+All 21.5K pairs of texts provided as part of the ED training set and an additional 6.5K from augmentation.

 ### Training Procedure